karenelisse/PlanetEstateApp/README.md

 In the background, I wanted a database, which stored both of the information of the Agents, as well as the Listings.
 I also wanted to be able to store photos, because most people choose a place, or at least are more interested in, places with pictures.
 I utilized FileStack's free service for this (but in the real-world, it could be upgraded).
 This allows the user to choose photos from their computer, dropbox, facebook, instagram, and even a google search.
 I used MongoDB, and used mLabs in order to set it up.

-All-in-all, I wanted a well-rounded website, with a decent database in the background.
+All-in-all, I wanted a well-rounded website, with a decent database in the background. \

+Other little things:
+* I chose Ethereum because I felt that Crypto-currency was able to be transferred across galaxies easier.
+Yes, I could have chosen BitCoin, but with the speed of BitCoin, I don't actually think it will make it to the point in time where we can sell planets!
+* I decided to stick with the main things for what the listing would have: Size (radius, in km), price, galaxy, solar system, and a bio.
+Ultimately, there were lots of things I could add: how much water, inhabited or not, how many moons, distance from a sun, average temperature ... the list goes on and on.
+That being said, those are all things I could add at a later time.

 ## What I used
 * __MongoDB__ I used MongoDB because it is schema-less and scalable.
 While the site is fairly juvenile, currently, lets face it: A Planet Real-Estate company will probably take off, one day!